exakat/php-dictionary/_build/html/_sources/dictionary.rst.txt

 Error Reporting
 ---------------

 Error reporting is both a feature, a directive and a PHP native function.
-They all cover the same concept.
+They all work with the same concept.

 Error reporting is the way PHP display errors are they are detected during execution.
-The error_reporting() function and the error_reporting direcitve sets the type of error to be reported : errors are of different types (Warning, Notice, Error, etc.)
+The error_reporting() function and the error_reporting directive sets the type of error to be reported : errors are of different types (Warning, Notice, Error, etc.)

 While error reporting sets the type of reported error, the display of error is handled by different directives : display_errors and html_errors.